General History of Africa: Cheikh Anta Diop's "Origin of the ancient Egyptians" chapter

+2025 UNESCO Multidisciplinary Review of 1974 Symposium

+In 2025, the UNESCO International Scientific Committee members for drafting the General History of Africa Volumes IX-XI reached the view that Egypt had African and Eurasian populations, with Upper Egypt now repositioned as the origin of pharaonic unification, with close genetic, linguistic, archaeological and anthropological affinities identified between the Upper Egyptian populations and Sub-Saharan groups.
+Anthropologist and Egyptologist, Alain Anselin, reviewed the Volume II edition and conclusions of the 1974 symposium, stating that the accumulated data had aligned with Diop's views.
+Specifically, this related to recent research confirming the early migration of Saharan and Southernly African populations to the Nile Valley.
+According to Anselin, the traditional view of a north to south orientation had been displaced by the weight of evidence which favoured the preponderance of Upper Egypt.
+In his review section, Anselin referenced a number of anthropological, linguistic, archaeological and climatological data which had established close links between Upper Egyptian populations and groups across Sub-Saharan Africa.
+Other African scholars in the recent volume including Augustin Holl, Olabiyi B.J.
+Yai, Yoporeka Somet, Martial Ze Belinga and Hamady Bocoum made favourable references to the intellectual influence of Cheikh Anta Diop in explicating bias in Western scholarship and serving as an early figure in constructing a multidisciplinary approach, with a particular emphasis on a scientific methodology, towards African history.
+Somet also observed the prescient value of Diop's works in recognizing the African origin of humanity and early Egyptian civilization by "the middle of the century".

 John Parkington's "Southern Africa" chapter

 John Parkington contributed a chapter on hunters and food-gatherers in Southern Africa for the second volume of the UNESCO series.
 The committee behind the UNESCO series however expressed "serious reservations" on the methods used in the chapter by the author, as these would cause confusion for the reader by presenting them with information on both the Palaeolithic era and contemporary southern Africa at the same time.
 Parkington was asked to partially alter his text but did not consider it possible.
 An agreement was therefore reached that the chapter be published in this form but with a note warning the reader of reservations expressed by the committee.